fahim-rafi/fahim-rafi/README.md

 I’m an aspiring data scientist and have completed my BBA in Finance at IBA, University of Dhaka.
 I wish to build, and work alongside, a data science team solving problems for the masses.

 - ✍🏽 I'm a self-taught programmer specializing in Python and SQL.
-- 🌱 I’m currently learning full stack development with flask in the hopes of deploying large scale ML projects on the interwebs.
+- 🌱 I’m currently learning full stack development in the hopes of deploying large scale ML projects on the interwebs.
 - 📫 Find me on [LinkedIn](https://www.linkedin.com/in/fahimrafi/ "Fahim Bin-Afzal Al-Ashrafi") and [Facebook](https://www.facebook.com/fahimrafi0 "Fahim Bin-Afzal Al-Ashrafi").

 <!--